-The decisive issue in alchemical cases is the lack of knowledge of the subject matter: if a translator is trying to understand what Alchemy possibly is, and some of them did learn as they translated, he/she faces huge difficulties before sentences which would require a minimum alchemical reality.
+The decisive issue in alchemical cases is the lack of knowledge of the subject matter: if a translator is trying to understand what Alchemy possibly is, and some of them did learn as they translated, he/she faces huge difficulties before sentences that would require a minimum alchemical reality.
 But that’s the way it goes.
-In these cases a proper “ dogma” would be: always apply a verbatim, word to word, translation.
+In these cases, a proper “ dogma” would be: always apply a verbatim, word to word, translation.
 Do not try to be interpretative.

-The french translation “ l’Antimoine est des parties de Saturne” or “Antimonium is of the same region of Saturn – is in the nearby of Saturn ” simply put on a neo latin vulgar idiom to a latin sentence.
-Sadly neo latin idioms are, in most of cases, very different from latin idiom.
-Our european neo latin languages do derive only in minimum part from latin (sounds and assonances), the most ( syntax) were from preexisting locals: etruscan, umbrian, sicilian, venetian, celtic, slavic, goth.
-Back to our translators the french one was surely more verbatim, nevertheless he fell in a syntax error leading to an alchemical nonsense.
-If Artephius, or he who translated from arabic to latin, had intended a meaning as “Antimonium is of the same region of Saturn – is in the nearby of Saturn ” he could have wrote: “ Antimonium est de Partes Saturni”.
-That’s to say he should have employed the Pars-Partis word in ablative singular case and not in ablative plural, as he did.
-Since this plural way to express “nearby or region” is a neo latin vulgar idiom not true latin.
-When Cicero ( one of the most used latin author for comparisons) wanted to indicate where one was banished to, he wrote: “Ad Orientis Partes”, that’s to say in “to eastern region” or more informally “ to eastern parts”, as we neo latins are used to say.
-But an ancient latin author, whatever case he meant, formal or informal, he would always have written “Partes” singular.
+The French translation “ l’Antimoine est des parties de Saturne” or “Antimonium is of the same region of Saturn – is in the nearby of Saturn ” put on a neo-latin vulgar idiom to a latin sentence.
+Sadly no latin idioms are, in most cases, very different from latin idioms.
+Our European neo latin languages derive only in minimum part from latin (sounds and assonances), the most ( syntax) were from preexisting locals: Etruscan, Umbrian, Sicilian, Venetian, Celtic, Slavic, and goth.
+Back to our translators, the french one was surely more verbatim.
+Nevertheless, he fell into a syntax error leading to alchemical nonsense.
+If Artephius, or he who translated from Arabic to latin, had intended meaning as “Antimonium is of the same region of Saturn – is in the nearby of Saturn ” he could have written: “ Antimonium est de Partes Saturni”.
+That’s to say he should have employed the Pars-Partis word in the ablative singular case and not in the ablative plural, as he did.
+Since this plural way to express “nearby or region” is a neo-latin vulgar idiom, not true latin.
+When Cicero ( one of the most used latin authors for comparisons) wanted to indicate where one was banished to, he wrote: “Ad Orientis Partes”, that’s to say “to the eastern region” or, more informally, “ to eastern parts”, as we neo Latins are used to say.
+But an ancient latin author, whatever case he meant, formal or informal, would always have written “Partes” singular.
 Partibus is plural.
-And moreover it is not used for the case.
+Moreover, it is not used for the case.

-The second work will consist in a marriage and then washings (1).
-This is the point from where Artephius Secret Book begins to tell and explain.
-These washings will be performed by the Mercurius Philosophorum/Saturnus coming out of the first putrefaction or preparatory work.
+The second work will consist of marriage and then washings (1).
+This is the point from where Artephius’s Secret Book begins to tell and explain.
+These washings will be performed by the Mercurius Philosophorum/Saturnus, coming out of the first putrefaction or preparatory work.
 Or better, by and with the Mercurius Philosophorum/Saturnus we should have previously partitioned and set apart.
-These portions will be then “poured” over Materia Prima/Antimonium in order to get a well ripe and refined Materia Prima/ First Matter.
+These portions will be then “poured” over Materia Prima/Antimonium to get a well-ripe and refined Materia Prima/ First Matter.

-Thus: Antimonium will be composed by all of the previously set apart Saturnus partitions poured over it.
-Now we are ready to understand all the Secret Book first paragraph: “……..This saturnine antimony agrees with sol, and contains in itself argent vive, in which no metal is swallowed up, except gold, and gold is truly swallowed up by this antimonial argent vive.
-Without this argent vive no metal whatsoever can be whitened; it whitens laton…………”
+Thus: Antimonium will be composed of all the previously set apart Saturnus partitions poured over it.
+Now we are ready to understand the Secret Book’s first paragraph: “… This saturnine antimony agrees with sol and contains in itself argent vive, in which no metal is swallowed up, except gold, and gold is truly swallowed up by this antimonial argent vive.
+No metal can be whitened without this argent vive; it whitens laton…”